Positionality in $\Sigma_0^2$ and a completeness result: Positional prefix-independent Sigma02 objectives

-\begin{proof} If $W=\varnothing$ then the saturated automaton with a single state and no normal transitions gives the wanted result; therefore we assume $W$ to be non-empty.
-Let $A$ be a history-deterministic co-Büchi automaton recognising $W$ with initial state $q_0$; thanks to Lemma~\ref{lem:little-massage} we assume that every state in $A$ participates in an infinite path of normal transitions.
-Let $G$ be the $C$-graph obtained from $A$ by removing all the co-Büchi transitions.
+\begin{proof} Note that $W$ cannot be empty because it contains $\epsilon^\omega$.
+Let $A$ be a history-deterministic co\=/Büchi automaton recognising $W$ with initial state $q_0$; thanks to Lemma~\ref{lem:little-massage} we assume that every state in $A$ participates in an~infinite path of normal transitions.
+Clearly $A$ is countable.
+Let $G$ be the $C$\=/graph obtained from $A$ by removing all the co-Büchi transitions.
 The fact that $G$ is sinkless (and therefore, $G$ is indeed a graph) follows from the assumption on $A$.
-Since $W$ is prefix-independent, it holds that $G$ satisfies $W$.
+Since $W$ is prefix\=/independent, it holds that $G$ satisfies $W$.

-Apply the infinite structuration result (Lemma~\ref{lem:infinite-structuration}) to $G$ to obtain a well-founded monotone graph $G'$ satisfying $W$ and such that $G \re \phi G'$.
+Apply the infinite structuration result (Lemma~\ref{lem:infinite-structuration}, which requires the strongly neutral letter) to $G$ to obtain a well-founded monotone graph $G'$ satisfying $W$ and such that $G \re \phi G'$.
 Note that we may restrict $V(G')$ to the image of~$\phi$.
 Due to the fact that $C$ is countable, this guarantees that $G'$ is countable.

-Now let $A'$ be the co\=/B\"uchi automaton obtained from $G'$ by turning every edge into a normal transition, setting the initial state to be $q'_0=\phi(q_0)$, and saturating.
-Note that $A'$ is countable monotone and well-founded; we claim that $A'$ is history-deterministic and recognises $W$, as required.
+Now let $A'$ be the co\=/B\"uchi automaton obtained from $G'$ by turning every edge into a~normal transition, setting the initial state to be $q'_0=\phi(q_0)$, and saturating.
+Note that $A'$ is countable monotone and well-founded.
+Note moreover that the morphism $G \re \phi G'$ is in fact also a~morphism witnessing that $A\to A'$.
+Thus, since $A$ is history deterministic, Lemma~\ref{lem:morphisms_preserve_hd} implies that so is $A'$.
+It remains to see that $A'$ recognises $W$,.

 Let $w \in \lang(A')$.
 Then $w=uw'$ where $w' \in \lang(G') \subseteq W$.
 It follows from prefix\=/independence that $w \in W$.
 Conversely, let $w_0w_1\dots \in W$ as witnessed by an accepting path $\pi= q_0 \re{(w_0,a_0)} q_1 \re{(w_1,a_1)} \dots$ from $q_0$ in $A$.
 This path has only finitely many co-Büchi transitions.